svecosystem/mode-watcher/README.md

 ### resetMode

-A function that reset the mode to system preferences.
+A function that resets the mode to system preferences.

 ```svelte
 <script lang="ts">